Gregory Romanovsky, Esq.

 Angela Linhardt, Esq.

 Attorney Linhardt first became interested in immigrants’ rights and immigration while attending Goucher College.
 While there, she and a friend received a Social Justice Award to give greater voice to the experiences of immigrants.
 She also developed a strong interest in the history, language, and culture of Russia and the Former Soviet Union.
 After college, volunteered with underprivileged groups in Yaroslavl, Russia for six weeks.
 She then went on to obtain a Master’s degree in Slavic and Eurasian Studies from Duke University in 2011.
-Recognizing the common intersection of human trafficking and immigration from the Former Soviet Union, Attorney Linhardt spent a year researching the issue while attending the International University in Moscow for further Russian language study.
+Recognizing the intersection of human trafficking and immigration from the Former Soviet Union, Attorney Linhardt spent a year researching the issue while attending the International University in Moscow for further Russian language study.
 In law school, she continued to research the issue of human trafficking and began to advocate for trafficked persons through Boston University School of Law’s Human Trafficking Clinic.